A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: The low-energy effective Hamiltonian of Fermi liquids

 Rather than an adiabaticity condition, the possibility of such a construction is tied to a \textit{non-crossing} condition: the only level crossings\footnote{Our acceptation of level crossings is restricted to states $\ket{n}_0$ and $\ket{m}_0$ that are significantly coupled by $\hat{V}$.
-In the thermodynamic limit, this excludes in particular states with different densities of excitation.} that occur as interactions are increased should be between states $\ket{n}$ and $\ket{m}$ that are already quasidegenerate in the non-interacting state, \textit{i.e.} \be |E_n-E_m|\ll\Lambda \iff |E_n^0-E_m^0|\ll\Lambda \ee This is a reformulation of the usual assumption that the (low-energy) quasiparticles have a gapless spectrum similar to the spectrum of the particles in the ideal Fermi gas.
+In the low-temperature limit, this includes only states that differ by a few quasiparticle excitations.} that occur as interactions are increased should be between states $\ket{n}$ and $\ket{m}$ that are already quasidegenerate in the non-interacting state, \textit{i.e.} \be |E_n-E_m|\ll\Lambda \iff |E_n^0-E_m^0|\ll\Lambda \ee This is a reformulation of the usual assumption that the quasiparticles have a gapless spectrum similar to the spectrum of the particles in the ideal Fermi gas.

-Clearly, the quasiparticle states $\ket{n}$ are not the exact eigenstates of $\hat H$ since there remain quasi on-shell couplings between them, $\bra{n}\hat H\ket{m}\neq 0$ if $|E_n-E_m|\ll\Lambda$.
-These coupling ensure that the quasiparticle states, which are described by the same quantum numbers as the noninteracting states (\textit{i.e.} the set of fermionic occupation numbers $\{n_{\alpha\sigma}\}_{\alpha\sigma}$), decay to the ergodic eigenstates.
-In this picture the eigenstates appear as ergodic mixtures of all quasiparticle states at energy $E$, in accordance with the Eigenstate Thermalization Hypothesis \cite{Olshanii2008}.
+The quasiparticle states $\ket{n}$ are not the exact eigenstates of $\hat H$ since there remains quasi on-shell couplings between them, $\bra{n}\hat H\ket{m}\neq 0$ if $|E_n-E_m|<\Lambda$.
+These couplings ensure that the quasiparticle states, which are described by the same quantum numbers as the noninteracting states (\textit{i.e.} the set of fermionic occupation numbers $\{n_{\alpha\sigma}\}_{\alpha\sigma}$), decay to the true eigenstates of the ergodic system \cite{Olshanii2008}.
+The quasiparticle gas is thus a nearly-integrable system \cite{Deutsch2018}, with the rare quasiparticle collisions acting as the integrability-breaking perturbation.
+In this picture the eigenstates should be viewed as random mixtures of all quasiparticle states around the energy $E$, in accordance with the Eigenstate Thermalization Hypothesis.

+In this formulation of FLT as a low-energy effective theory, the calculation of the physical observables is conceptually divided in two steps.
+First the microscopic parameters are renormalized into effective parameters, typically an effective mass and an effective interaction.
+Unlike other renormalization approaches \cite{Shankar1994,Polchinski1992,Senechal1995,Senechal1998,Dupuis1998} which arrive directly to the response functions (although often limited to the collisionless regime), our Hamiltonian renormalization acts on the quasiparticle states and the matrix elements of $\hat H$, i.e. purely static objects.
+Most of the effective parameters will reach a stationary value when \be \Lambda\ll \EF \ee This is however not always the case, and $\Lambda$ may still appear as an infrared cutoff in some quantities, such as the pair interaction $g_{\sigma\sigma'}$ (see Sections.~\ref{sec:flot} and \ref{sec:BCS}).